 After fulfilling our admiration for the mountains cape.
 Our adventurer’s aptitude of curiosity about the road and what lies ahead.
 We decided to proceed further, where even our guide haven’t been.
 Not far from the intimidating road, the single lane lead down down a steep slope.
 And there lies a rushing stream where we have our lunch stop and dip my feet.
 The water are chilly, and the road lead a steep slope up to the face of the mountain again.

-So if you want to ride the road before it is all tarmac, which may take years to realise.
+So if you want to ride the road before it is all tarmac, which may take years to realize.
 Go as soon as you can.

 Right after the good road ended.
-We have to head back to Killar, where we will be staying for another night, before proceeding to our next destination – Bairagarh Village.
+We have to head back to Killar, where we will be staying for another night, before proceeding to our next destination – Bairagarh village via Sach Pass.

 Oh well… maybe next time!